rvalitov/widgetkit-slidesetlightbox/README.md

 Your feedback is very appreciated.
 If you want to see new features in this module, please, post your ideas and feature requests in the [issue tracker](https://github.com/rvalitov/widgetkit-slidesetlightbox/issues).

 # Support or Contact
-Having trouble with MapEx Widget?
+Having trouble with Slidesetlightbox Widget?
 May be something has already been described in the [Wiki area](https://github.com/rvalitov/widgetkit-slidesetlightbox/wiki) or reported in the [issue tracker](https://github.com/rvalitov/widgetkit-slidesetlightbox/issues).
 If you don't find your problem there, then, please, add your issue there.

 Being a free project which I do in my spare time, I hope you understand that I can't offer 24/7 support:) You may contact me via e-mail ramilvalitov@gmail.com, I will try to answer to all of them (if such messages imply an answer), however, not immediately, it may take a few days or a week... so, just be patient.